CORE I/O Documentation

 ssh -p 20022 spot@<robot-ip>

 We recommend connecting to the payload through SSH, but if necessary, the payload provides a USB-C port and two USB-A ports for connecting a monitor and keyboard.
 To connect a monitor, use a USB-C to HDMI or USB-C to Displayport adapter.
 Desktop mode allows CORE I/O to be used without attaching to Spot.
-The payload comes with a 48V power adapter that can be used to power the payload while it is not attached to a robot.
+To use the payload in desktop mode, connect a 48V power adapter (not included in packaging).
 When operating the payload in desktop mode, the only available interface is a terminal.
 Graphical elements have been removed from the software to optimize for other use-cases.

 Network configuration on the CORE I/O is done using NetworkManager.